Ted Jensen

-Ted Jensen (born September 19, 1954) is an American mastering engineer, known for having mastered many recordings, including the Eagles' Hotel California, Green Day's American Idiot and Norah Jones' Come Away with Me.
+Ted Jensen (born September 19, 1954) is an American mastering engineer known for having mastered many recordings, including the Eagles' Hotel California (1976), Norah Jones' Come Away with Me (2002), and Green Day's American Idiot (2004).

 Early life and education

 Jensen was born on September 19, 1954, in New Haven, Connecticut, to Carl and Margaret (Anning) Jensen, both of whom were musicians.
 Carl had studied at Yale University.
 Margaret went to Oberlin College & Conservatory and Skidmore College and was also a pilot.
 Carl and Margaret met on a train while going to a choral workshop.
 Ted has one brother, Rick, and two daughters, Kristen and Kim.

 While attending high school, Jensen was building his own stereo and recording equipment and began recording local bands both in the studio and at live events.
 During this time, he recorded several performances for the Yale Symphony Orchestra at Woolsey Hall in New Haven, and met Mark Levinson, who was starting an audio equipment company.